nphdang/GE-FSG/README.md

 - Run python .\utilities\convert_graphs\gen_graph_dgk.py to convert graph format used by Deep Graph Kernel to graph format used by GE-FSG
 - Run python .\utilities\convert_graphs\gen_graph_gk.py to convert graph format used by Graph Kernel Suite to graph format used by GE-FSG

+# Tool to mine frequent subgraphs
+- File fsg_miner.exe can be used as a standalone tool to discover frequent subgraphs
+- It runs fast since it is implemented in parallel
+- Its parameters are as follows:
+        -graphset <file>
+        use graphs from <file> to mine FSGs -graphlabel <file>
+        obtain graph labels from <file>
+        -minsup <float>
+        set minimum support threshold in [0,1]; default is 0.5 -fsg <file>
+        save discovered FSGs to <file> (optional)
+        -output <file>
+        convert each graph to a set of FSGs and save it to <file> (optional)

 # Reference
 Dang Nguyen, Wei Luo, Tu Dinh Nguyen, Svetha Venkatesh, Dinh Phung (2018).
 Learning Graph Representation via Frequent Subgraphs.
 SDM 2018, San Diego, USA.
 SIAM, 306-314